Arminas Jasikonis

 Arminas Jasikonis (born 12 September 1997) is a Lithuanian former professional Motocross racer.
 Jasikonis competed in the FIM Motocross World Championship from 2016 to 2023.
 During his career he was a factory rider for Suzuki and Husqvarna, with his highest overall result in the final standings being seventh during the 2019 season.

 During the 2020 FIM Motocross World Championship season, Jasikonis became the first Lithuanian rider to win a race at FIM World Championship level.

-In the same 2020 season, Jasikonis had a crash whilst racing at the Mantova track, which resulted in him being put into a medically induced coma due to a traumatic brain injury.
+In the same 2020 season, Jasikonis had a crash whilst racing at the Mantua track, which resulted in him being put into a medically induced coma due to a traumatic brain injury.
 Despite waking from the coma after three days and being able to recover quickly enough to race the following season, Jasikonis never reached the same heights following this crash.

 Jasikonis represented Lithuania at the Motocross des Nations on seven occasions, including the 2021 edition where the country recorded its highest ever finish.